 In this section we determine the optimal sets of $n$-means for all $n\geq 2$.
 First, prove the following proposition.

-\begin{prop} The set $\ga=\set{a(1, 3), a(2, 4)}$, where $a(1, 3)=(\frac{1}{6}, \frac{3}{4})$ and $a(2,4)=(\frac{5}{6}, \frac{3}{4})$, is an optimal set of two-means with quantization error $V_2=\frac{31}{288}=0.107639$. \end{prop} \begin{proof} With respect to the vertical line passing through the centroid $(\frac 12, \frac 34)$, the Sierpi\'nski carpet has the maximum symmetry, i.e., with respect to the line $x_1=\frac 12$ the Sierpi\'nski carpet is geometrically symmetric.
-Also, observe that, if the two basic rectangles of similar geometrical shape lie in the opposite sides of the line $x_1=\frac 12$, and are equidistant from the line $x_1=\frac 12$, then they have the same probability; hence, they are symmetric with respect to the probability distribution $P$ as well.
-Due to this, among all the pairs of two points which have the boundaries of the Voronoi regions oblique lines passing through the point $(\frac 12, \frac 34)$, the two points which have the boundary of the Voronoi regions the line $x_1=\frac 12$ will give the smallest distortion error.
+\begin{prop} The set $\ga=\set{a(1, 3), a(2, 4)}$, where $a(1, 3)=(\frac{1}{6}, \frac{3}{4})$ and $a(2,4)=(\frac{5}{6}, \frac{3}{4})$, is an optimal set of two-means with quantization error $V_2=\frac{31}{288}=0.107639$. \end{prop} \begin{proof} Since the Sierpi\'nski carpet has the maximum symmetry with respect to the vertical line $x_1=\frac 12$, among all the pairs of two points which have the boundaries of the Voronoi regions oblique lines passing through the point $(\frac 12, \frac 34)$, the two points which have the boundary of the Voronoi regions the line $x_1=\frac 12$ will give the smallest distortion error.
 Again, we know that the two points which give the smallest distortion error are the centroids of their own Voronoi regions.
-Let $(a_1, b_1)$ and $(a_2, b_2)$ be the centroids of the left half and the right half of the Sierpi\'nski carpet with respect to the line $x_1=\frac 12$ respectively.
+Let $(a_1, b_1)$ and $(a_2, b_2)$ be the centroids of the left half and the right half of the Sierpi\'nski carpet with respect to the line $x_1=\frac 12$, respectively.
 Then using \eqref{eq0}, we have

 and